The Alternative Vet

 At the AVMC, we have many traditional values and standards that may be seen to be part of a fading world.
 We also believe in clients having a wide range of options, with freedom of choice.

-We believe that clients should be firmly in the 'driving seat', as far as decision-making and course of action are concerned.
+We believe that clients should be firmly in the ‘driving seat', as far as decision-making and course of action are concerned.
 We try to explain all procedures and medications, to the extent required by each client, thereby making informed decisions a real possibility.
-We do not rush to complex, expensive or high-tech procedures or interventions as a matter of course, only suggesting them if/when they become absolutely necessary for the ongoing best interests of the patient.
+We do not rush to invasive, complex, expensive or high-tech procedures or interventions as a matter of course, only suggesting them if/when they become absolutely necessary for the ongoing best interests of the patient.
 We believe in a decent and dignified end to a good life for our animals, which may not involve over-investigation, over-intervention etc.

 Because we have a different outlook on medicine, there are many of our methods, procedures, treatments and interventions which are not in line with the current usual norm of veterinary practice.
 This makes the practice an 'alternative vets'.
 In most cases, we tend towards less complex procedures, so long as patient welfare and well-being are not compromised.
 Hospitalisation is another procedure, which may not always be in the patient's best interests.
 We prefer animals to be at home if at all humanly possible.
 Who will sit up with a sick animal all night long?
 Whose face does the sick dog want to see?
 How many hospitalisation facilities have night checks and are not just locked up at night, with no one on site?

 Because of the incredible advances in modern technology and knowledge, the natural trend is away from the simple and towards the more complex.
-Simpler alternatives to these procedures are not always on offer in modern veterinary practice.
+Simpler and more traditional alternatives to these procedures are not always on offer in modern veterinary practice.
 One of the dangers of this trend is that modern younger vets may not learn how to function effectively without all the modern aids and client choice might suffer.
 Furthermore, the more technological and expensive procedure may not always be in the patient's best interests.
 The alternative vet recognises this and tries to retain traditional values without losing the benefit of modern advances.

 We have started to build four websites, to illustrate and explain to enquiring readers what alternatives and choices may exist, under a range of circumstances, as befits an alternative vet.
 Please be patient as there is a lot of work involved, so they cannot emerge quickly.
-These will look at most forms of complementary and alternative medicine and will not forget worthwhile traditional techniques that have gradually slipped from the conventional repertoire, in our 'high-tech' times:
+These will look at most forms of complimentary and alternative medicine and will not forget worthwhile traditional techniques that have gradually slipped from the conventional repertoire, in our ‘high-tech' times:

 http://www.catalternatives.co.uk - for cats